Dalkey Atmospheric Railway

-The Dalkey Atmospheric Railway (unofficial opening 19 August 1843, official opening 29 March 1844 – 12 April 1854) was an extension of the Dublin and Kingstown Railway (D&KR) to Atmospheric Road in Dalkey, Co.
-Dublin, Ireland.
+The Dalkey Atmospheric Railway (unofficial opening 19 August 1843, official opening 29 March 1844 – 12 April 1854) was an extension of the Dublin and Kingstown Railway (D&KR) to Atmospheric Road in Dalkey, County Dublin, Ireland.
 It used part of the Dalkey Quarry industrial tramway, which was earlier used for the construction of Kingstown (Dún Laoghaire) Harbour.
-It was the first commercial railway of its type in the world.
+It was the first commercial atmospheric railway in the world.

 History

 Following a patent in 1839 Samuel Clegg and the Samuda brothers had set up a demonstration of an atmospheric railway at Wormwood Scrubs in England.
 The directors of the Dublin and Kingstown Railway were impressed by the system and determined it would be a suitable means to extend their existing line from Kingstown to Dalkey.
 James Pim (Junior), the treasurer of the Dublin and Kingstown Railway, became an enthusiastic supporter of the atmospheric system and began preparations to extend the railway to Dalkey using that system.
-Pim in a 1841 letter to Right Hon.
-Lord Viscount Morpeth indicated he expected the extension to cost £15,000 and should the system fail the loss was expected to be no more than £7,500.
+In an 1841 letter to Right Hon.
+Lord Viscount Morpeth, Pim indicated he expected the extension to cost £15,000, and should the system fail the loss was expected to be no more than £7,500.

 The standard gauge line was 9200 ft in length with an average uphill gradient of about 1 in 110.
 Vacuum power via a 15 in pipe was used for the ascent to Dalkey, speeds of up to 40 mph being achieved, and the return journey was by means of gravity.
 The vacuum tube fell 560 yd short of the Dalkey station, and the train relied on momentum for the last stretch of the journey.
 To commence the journey to Kingstown the train had to be pushed by hand until the piston engaged with the tube.
 The success of the railway led to reports that plans were drawn up in 1843 to extend the line to Bray, however this did not come to fruition.